AXErunners/axerunners.github.io/_posts/2018-03-01-compile-on-ubuntu.md

 Following guide covers AXE core compilation and was tested on Ubuntu 18.04.

+To update current client over the outdated version you need to shut down current AXE client with `axe-cli stop` before using any gists.
+{: .notice}
 ### Prepare the system

 Update operating system and install dependencies: